 The <field_type> part determinates the type of a given field.
 This type can be primitive (byte, short, char and so on), an array, or also some class type (e.g. Dog or string).

 The <field_name> part is the name of the field.
-As the name of the normal variables, when we declare the name of the instance-variables, we should obey the rules for naming of identifiers in C# (see chapter "Primitive Types and Variables").
+As for the names of normal variables, we name instance-variables according the naming rules for identifiers in C# (see chapter "Primitive Types and Variables").

-The <modifiers> part is a definition, which describes the access modifiers and as well other modifiers.
-The last ones are not a mandatory part of the field declaration.
+The <modifiers> part is a definition, which describes the access modifiers, as well as other modifiers.
+Modifiers are not a mandatory part of the field declaration.

-Modifiers and the access modifiers, allowed in the declaration of one field, are explained in chapter "Primitive Types and Variables".
+Modifiers in the declaration of a field are explained in chapter "Primitive Types and Variables".

-In this chapter, from the other modifiers, which are not based on access levels, and can be used in the declaration of fields, we will discuss static, const and readonly.
+In this chapter, besides access modifiers, we will discuss static, const and readonly modifiers, used in field declaration.

 Scope

-The scope of a class field starts from the line where is declared and ends at the closing bracket of the body of the class.
+The scope of a class field starts from the line where it is declared and ends at the closing bracket of the body of the class.

 Initialization during Declaration

-When we declare one field it is possible to assign to it an initial value.
-We do this similarly to an assignment of normal local variable:
+When we declare a field, it is possible to assign an initial value, like assigning a value to a normal local variable: